jncraton/sql-basics/readme.md

 ### Users Table

-Your script will creates a table named `users` with an autoincrementing integer primary key called `id`,  a `name` text field that must always be assigned a value, and a birthdate datetime field.
+Your script will create a table named `users` with an autoincrementing integer primary key called `id`,  a `name` text field that must always be assigned a value, and a `birthdate` datetime field.

 Your script will insert the following users into the table: